sriker99/Dev-Connect-Collaborative-Coding-Community/README.md

 ## Design Patterns Used
 We have used
 1) - Design Pattern Name: Singleton
 - Problem Solved: Creating a single db connection for whole applicationlife cycle using singelton design pattern
 - Location in code where pattern is used: server.js
-2) - Design Pattern Name: MVC

-- Problem Solved: Creating controllers for both client and server, used model at front end and View for rendering react components
-- Location in code where pattern is used: Client and src folders
-3) - Design Pattern Name: Facade design pattern
+2) - Design Pattern Name: Facade design pattern

 - Problem Solved: Data Access Object for server-database abstraction, ii.
 Utilized Redux-Thunk middleware for encapsulating API calls between components and services in the application.
 - Location in code where pattern is used: DAO folder in server folders, thunks in client/src/

-4) - Design Pattern Name: Provider design pattern
+3) - Design Pattern Name: Provider design pattern

 - Problem Solved: We have used provider design pattern to provide user login details to all the components by using useContext hook provider.
 This helps in maintaining user details across all components.
-- Location in code where pattern is used: DAO folder in server folders, thunks in client/src/hooks/useAuthContext.js
+- Location in code where pattern is used: DAO folder in server folders, thunks in client/src/hooks/useAuthContext.js, client/src/index.js